-Parents are welcome to join the Northchapel Primary and Little Oaks Pre School PTA to help at fundraising events and share ideas.
+Parents/carers are welcome to join the Northchapel Primary and Little Oaks Pre-school PTA to help at fundraising events and share ideas.

-All parents are invited to attend regular meetings, open days/evenings, volunteer to help at ‘Forest School’ sessions and during preschool sessions/trips.
+All parents/carers are invited to attend regular meetings, open days/evenings, volunteer to help at ‘Forest School’ sessions and during preschool sessions/trips.

-Daily informal chats with parents and Pre School staff are an ongoing part of our provision and we value the positive relationships that are formed between families and the Little Oaks staff team.
+Daily informal chats between parents/carers and pre-school staff are an ongoing part of our provision and observations of children at school and home can be shared on Tapestry (our online Learning Journal).
+We value the positive relationships that are formed between families and the Little Oaks staff team.